LiEnby/NoPspEmuDrm/README.md

 # Note:
 - this is not an eCFW and will not work with PSX2PSP or Homebrew applications - only official content. ( chovy-sign / sign_np will work though )

-- First time startup of a game may take longer than later runs as it has to find the games decryption key, however it is cached after that and will be faster
+- First time startup of a game may take longer than later runs as it has to find the games decryption key, however it is cached and will be faster

+- Game manual will only work after first time run in some games as it looks for the cached keys ..

+- Aderenaline compatibility:
-- PSP EBOOT.PBP games dont work in adrenaline by default because adrenaline do not patch npumd drm.
+PSP EBOOT.PBP games dont work in adrenaline by default because adrenaline does not patch npumdimg drm. (psx games should work fine however)
+..
-(can be fixed with npdrm_free psp plugin by qwikrazor however.)
+so to be able to use psp EBOOT games with adrenaline youll need to install the [npdrm_free](https://github.com/qwikrazor87/npdrm_free) psp plugin by qwikrazor.

 # Credits: